blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [PushData](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino#L58)

 ### Terminal
 Display data from your hardware.
 Also allows to send any string to your hardware.
+Terminal always stores last 25 messages your hardware had send to Blynk Cloud.
+This limit may be increased on Local Server.

 You need to use special commands with this widget: